[Robert J. Sawyer] SCIENCE FICTION WRITER

 You're getting this letter because you've contacted me about writing science fiction.
 Unfortunately, so many people have taken to asking me for advice that I've had to resort to this form letter of response.
 Still, I hope it's of some assistance.

-This letter contains 100% of the help I can give you; everything else is up to you.
+This letter, the article that follows, and the advice on my web site contain 100% of the help I can give you; everything else is up to you.

 First, The Things I Cannot Do:

 3) I will not recommend you to my agent.
-My current agent is the top name in the field, and when I switched to him in 1996, I had to be simultaneously both a Hugo Award and a Nebula Award nominee to attract his interest.
-He is not looking for beginning writers.
+The agency I'm with was founded by the top name in the field, and when I switched to him in 1996, I had to be simultaneously both a Hugo Award and a Nebula Award nominee to attract his interest.
+His agency is not looking for beginning writers.

 Second, The Things You Should Remember: